GPlates/GPlates/doc-python-api/sample-code/pygplates_calculate_velocities_by_plate_id.rst

 Calculate velocities by plate ID
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This example calculates velocities at all points in geometries of a collection of :class:`features<pygplates.Feature>` using the plate IDs of those features and a :class:`rotation model<pygplates.RotationModel>`.
+This example calculates velocities at all points in geometries of a collection of features using the plate IDs of those features and a rotation model.

 Sample code
 """""""""""